TwiDev/SpectralDamage/README.md

 [![Download](https://custom-icon-badges.herokuapp.com/badge/-Download-blue?style=for-the-badge&logo=DOWNLOAD&logoColor=white "Download")](https://spigotmc.org)
 (Via spigotmc.org)

+**Supported versions: 1.8.X - 1.20**

 ## What is SpectralDamage ?

-Spectral Damage is a plugin that allows you to display in the form of an animated hologram the damage that a player inflicts on a mob or another player
+Spectral Damage is a minecraft spigot plugin that allows you to display in the form of an animated hologram the damage that a player inflicts on a mob or another player

 ## API
 Soon